On graded presentations of Hecke algebras and their generalizations: Acknowledgements

 \section{Acknowledgements}

-Many thanks to Stephen Griffeth for pointing out several small errors in an earlier version of the paper, and to Peng Shan, Michaela Varagnolo, \'Eric Vasserot, Liron Speyer and Christopher Bowman-Scargill for useful discussions.
+Many thanks to Stephen Griffeth for pointing out several small errors in an earlier version of the paper, to the referees for several thoughtful suggestions and to Peng Shan, Michaela Varagnolo, \'Eric Vasserot, Liron Speyer, Christopher Bowman-Scargill, Ruslan Maksimau and Catharina Stroppel for useful discussions.